atnjqt/ssh-keygen-jhub/README.md

 ssh -T git@github.com
 ```

 > 🧐 *Note: This example python notebook is for generating SSH keys to then use via the Git Extension with SSH remote origins (though you can use HTTPs remote origins with a [Personal Access Key](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-In the browser url change the appending `/tree?` to `/lab` and see the SCM tab on the lefthand side!*
+ASC Commjhub uses JupyterLab with the Git Extension, configured via ssh key*)
 __________